smbjorklund/media_update/doc/render-array.md

 This section just gives examples of how to set up render arrays to achieve various effects.
 There are many ways to express the same thing.
-The difference boils down to how easy it will be for the theme to override the output or for various alter hooks to manipulate the structure of what's to be rendered.
+The difference boils down to how easy it will be for the theme to override the output or for various alter hooks to manipulate the structure of what’s to be rendered.

 ### Just output some escaped text